 Always Follow Up: Campaign Monitor

 You’ll want to make sure you follow up with all the emails you collect.
-With Campaign Monitor involved, this is super easy.
+With Campaign Monitor involved, reaping the benefits of email marketing automation is easy.

 Step 1: The Basics